JaKooLit/Hyprland-v2/README.md

 a.)
 You can install one by one packages or choose the automatic installer script.

+clone this repo by using git

+cd Hyprland-v2

+chmod +× install-sh

+./install-sh

 b.)
 If you want to add or edit packages, edit install-hyprland script.
 Ensure packages are present on AUR or official else the script will fail.

 c.)
 Installation of Asus-ROG-utilities are entirely optional.
 This is only for Asus Laptop. if you select no, will skip the step.